garvitvirmani/atlan-garvit/README.md

 3. Implemented optimizations suggestions from framer-motion documents , By using the m and LazyMotion components, you can bring this down significantly, to just under 4.6kb for the initial render.

-4. I utilized Next.js as the framework, leveraging its Static Site Generation (SSG) feature to serve pages statically.
+4. I utilized Next.js as the framework, leveraging its Static Site Generation (SSG) feature to serve pages statically also configure Nex.tjs for reducing the JS bundle size and chunk splitting .
 For lightning-fast user experiences, I deployed it on Vercel's CDN.

 5. The website is hosted on Vercel, a fast and free hosting service for JavaScript-based web apps, offering the benefits of a CDN and caching.
 It also provides free SSL during hosting, enhancing page security and ranking.